The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

-And even though the dean said he had “never heard of a Negro engineer,” Alexander’s tenacity and strong will led him to become the most successful African-American businessman in America.
+And even though the dean said he had “never heard of a Negro engineer,” Alexander’s tenacity and strong will led him to become one of the most successful African-American businessmen in America.

-However, he resigned a year after due to critics accusing him of favoritism to old business partners despite Alexander being very well known for his directness and honesty.
+However, he resigned a year after due to critics accusing him of favoritism to old business partners although Alexander was very well known for his directness and honesty.

 15 - Leonard C. Bailey: inventor

-Leonard C. Bailey was born in 1825 poor and with a physical disability.
-He overcame his obstacles and made a significant impact in the African-American community.
+Leonard C. Bailey was born in 1825 to a free but impoverished family.
+However, he overcame his obstacles and made a significant impact on the African-American community.

 16 - Valerie Thomas: scientist, astronomer, inventor

-Valerie Thomas was born in May 1943 in Maryland.
+Valerie Thomas was born in February 1943 in Maryland.
 As a little girl, Thomas was fascinated with technology.
-Despite this, her father would not encourage her or help her with any project, even though he had an interest in electronics himself.
+Despite this, her father neither encouraged nor helped her with any project, even though he had an interest in electronics as well.

-Upon graduation, Thomas accepted a position as a data analyst at NASA in 1964 conducting large-scale experiments and developing real-time computer data systems.
+She was an excellent student, and on graduation in 1964, Thomas accepted a position as a data analyst at NASA, conducting large-scale experiments and developing real-time computer data systems.

 NASA adopted the technology and is also still used in surgery and in the production of television and video screens.
 This brilliant innovation placed Valerie Thomas among the most remarkable African-American inventors of the 20th century.

 Thomas held various positions at NASA including Project Manager of the Space Physics Analysis Network and Associate Data Operations Officer.
 She contributed to the development of computer programs designs used for the research on Halley’s Comet, the ozone layer, and satellite technology.